World-Rage-company/XDashboard/README.md

 Supported operating systems<br>
 - **Ubuntu 18+ (recommended: Ubuntu 20)** <br>

-To install the X-Panel simply input the following command in the terminal:<br>
+To install the X-Dashboard simply input the following command in the terminal:<br>

 **Nginx Web Server**